Skip to Main Content

 Can mpox spread easily with close contact?

 Mpox can spread in different ways.
-Before this current outbreak, the most common method was by direct contact with infected animals by way of a bite, scratch, or feces, or by preparing/eating meat or using products from an infected animal.
+Before the 2022 outbreak, the most common method was by direct contact with infected animals by way of a bite, scratch, or feces, or by preparing/eating meat or using products from an infected animal.

 In the past, human-to-human transmission was rare, Dr. Azar says.

-What’s troubling about the current cases is that mpox appears to be spreading through close contact with an infectious rash, scab, or bodily fluids.
+What was troubling about the 2022 cases is that mpox appeared to be spreading through close contact with an infectious rash, scab, or bodily fluids.
 It can also be transmitted through respiratory secretions during prolonged face-to-face contact or during intimate physical contact, including kissing, cuddling, or sex.
-(It is not yet known if it is spread through semen or vaginal fluids.)
+It is not yet known if it is spread through semen or vaginal fluids.

 Additional transmission can occur from touching clothing, linens, or other items that came in contact with an infectious rash or body fluids.
 Pregnant women can also transmit the virus to their fetus.